I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_sms_pdu_record.md

 The status of the record that represents whether the SMS message is new (unread), old (read), a
      draft, or sent.

+`Size`

+The size, in bytes, of the record.

+For GSM-based devices, this represents the size of the message before conversion to a hexadecimal
+     string.

+For CDMA-based devices, this represents the number of bytes in the
+     <b>PduData</b> .

 `PduData`

 For GSM-based devices, a NULL-terminated string that contains the content of the record coded in a